devopsdays-texas/site/content/howto.md

 You will need to download and install [The Discord Client](https://discord.com/), register for a Discord Account, and join the conference Discord Server via the link provided in the Eventbrite email.

+{{< youtube id="SlAwU2QW1aY" title="How to use Discord" >}}

 ### Hallway Track

 Please feel free to chat with your fellow conference attendees in the Grand Hall and Water Cooler channels.
 Sponsors are available in their rooms to demonstrate your products.

 ### OpenSpaces

 One of the features we've all missed the most during the past year has been the free-form conversations and user-driven nature of [OpenSpaces](https://www.agilealliance.org/glossary/open-space), also known as "unconferences".
-We'll be using Discord and several other tools to run a Digital OpenSpaces!
+We'll be using Discord and [Mural](https://www.mural.co/) to run a Digital OpenSpaces!
+Watch the video below to see how this will work.

+{{< youtube id="kwcSf7Y-4RU" title="How to use Mural for OpenSpaces" >}}